actfong/kenny/README.md

 ## Open-to-Implementation approach
   As you might have seen from the example, the `:block` allows you to define your own implementation.
-  My idea behind writing this gem, is to free up the user from the tedious task of defining LogSubscriber classes and to allow the user define whatever (s)he wants to do with the event data, be it something like:
+  My idea behind writing this gem, is to free up the user from the tedious task of defining LogSubscriber classes and to allow the user to define whatever (s)he wants to do with the event data, be it something like:

   ```Ruby
     config.a2b_logging = {